Estimating My Heart Disease Risks

 Not only that, but I noticed a long-term increase in my resting heart rate.
 Apple Watch shows a clear year-over-year pattern:

-A cardiologist couldn’t detect anything unusual in his careful examination of my heart at rest.
-But he emphatically insisted that I return to statin therapy immediately.
+I take health risks seriously, so in mid-2020 I visited a cardiologist.
+Although he couldn’t detect anything unusual in his careful examination of my heart at rest, he emphatically insisted that I return to statin therapy immediately.
 While there are always outliers, my very high LDL-C combined with my body’s tolerance for statins, made this a no-brainer, he said.
 My low CAC wasn’t necessarily a good indication of my risks, particularly for stroke, since a CT scan won’t see the “soft” cholesterol deposits that haven’t yet formed into calcium.
 A blood vessel could be 80% blocked, he said, without showing signs of calcification.

-So I began taking statins again.
+So in mid-2020 I taking statins again.
 The cardiologist recommended atorvastatin (aka Lipitor), at a more aggressive 40mg dose.
 After a month of daily use, my cholesterol declined, and after two months it was back to the levels I’d seen when I’d used statins a decade before.

 Incidentally, as expected note how my LDL-C rises dramatically when eating a low-carb, high-fat (“Ketogenic”) diet.